Nonikay/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format
+a script to list all files in all directories including /boot